techiediaries/techiediaries/_posts/2020/angular-10/2020-08-10-angular-10-carousel-bootstrap.md

 layout: bpost
 title: "Angular 10 Carousel Example with Bootstrap 4"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, we'll learn how to a carousel with the latest Angular 10 version and Bootstrap 4"
+excerpt: "In this tutorial, we'll learn how to create a carousel with the latest Angular 10 version and Bootstrap 4"
 date: 2020-08-10
 tags : [angular]
 ---

-In this tutorial, we'll learn how to a carousel with the latest Angular 10 version and Bootstrap 4.
+In this tutorial, we'll learn how to create a carousel with the latest Angular 10 version and Bootstrap 4.

 > The carousel is a slideshow for cycling through a series of content, built with CSS 3D transforms and a bit of JavaScript.
 It works with a series of images, text, or custom markup.
 It also includes support for previous/next controls and indicators.
 [Source](https://getbootstrap.com/docs/4.4/components/carousel/)